sparker888/wri-case-study/src/app/page.md

 ### Summary of Jamstack Platform Benefits

-By leveraging these technologies and practices, we have crafted a high-performance, secure, visible, and composable website for WRI 2024.
-Constructed on the Jamstack platform, it not only delivers exceptional user experiences and achieves high Google Lighthouse scores but also provides a delightful editor experience updating content.
-Designed for agility, it allows for cloning a new site from the original template year after year and serves as a dynamic seminar archive, showcasing past event speakers and abstracts for posterity.
+By leveraging these technologies and practices, we crafted a high-performance, secure, visible, and composable website for this WRI 2024 event site.
+Constructed using Jamstack principles, it not only delivers exceptional user experiences and high Google Lighthouse scores but delivers where it counts - conversions and revenue.
+It's also designed for long-term performance.
+By cloning repos and reconfiguring content, new websites are created from the original template, year after year, serving as a dynamic conference archive, showcasing past event speakers, abstracts and presentations for posterity.

 ---

-## Project Summary
+## Project Summary (i.e. the bottom line)

-The WRI website project is a success.
+The WRI website project was a huge success.
 We met our key goals and objectives and are well on our way to accomplishing our longer-term objectives.
-Most importantly, the project was completed within five percent of budget!
-Here's a breakdown of the project phases listing the budgeted and actual hours of work.
+Most importantly, the project exceeded expectations and delivered measurable result!.

 ## Event Attendance Totals